-Join Joe Dolson for an in-depth discussion in this video What accessibility features does WordPress provide?, part of Accessibility for WordPress.
+Join Joe Dolson for an in-depth discussion in this video What accessibility features does WordPress provide?, part of WordPress: Accessibility.

 - When I'm talking about WordPress accessibility, I'm talking about two possible topics.
 What you see on the front end, when you're working with a WordPress website, or what capabilities WordPress provides in the admin for creating an accessible website.
 In this case, I'll be talking about the front-end output.
 What does WordPress produce?
 What's the impact of your theme on this output?
 One of the most important things to take note of about the WordPress front end is that WordPress only ever generates HTML and handles functionality.